pelson/pelson.github.io/content/multistage_build.md

 Neither of these is a particularly novel use case, but both are the sort of thing that used to live in a bespoke `setup.py` command, and that most modern build backends do not give you an obvious way to do.

-If you have use cases of your own, or bug reports, they are welcome at [github.com/pelson/multistage-build](https://github.com/pelson/multistage-build).